Change Strings has been updated last on 08.08.2025 to version number 3.0.0

 OK

 This should be self-explanatory.
 OK will run the script on all selected nodes.
-If you have Remember Inputs checked, then this button will change into OK and Save and run the script, and once it’s finished, it will save the Change Strings settings.
+Once it’s finished, it will save the Change Strings settings.

 Cancel